Jaouadeddadsi/Image-Classifier-Project/README.md

-# AI Programming with Python Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+# Data Scientist Nanodegree
+# Deep learning
+## Project: Create an Image Classifier

+### Description
+In this project, I built a python application that can train an image classifier on a dataset, then predict new images using the trained model.
+The project was devided to two parts:
+          -